joinpursuit/axios_assignment/axios_exercise.md

 ## Drawing Cards

 The next thing we'd like to do is to draw cards from our deck.
 Using our `deck_id`, the Deck of Cards API lets us draw one or more cards from the deck that we just created.
 The route for drawing five cards should look something like this: `https://deckofcardsapi.com/api/deck/~deck_id~/draw/?count=5`, where `~deck_id~` is the `deck_id` item we saved.
-Replace your `deck_id` and use Axios to query this route and log the response you receive to the console.
+Replace your `deck_id` and use Axios to query this route and log the response you receive to the console.//

 What is available to us here in the response?
 Well, again, we have only one key in this response that we really care about - `cards`, which contains an array of `Card` objects.
 Each of these `Card` objects have a set of parameters, all of which could prove useful to us, depending on what we want to do with them: There's an `image` URL, which links to a picture of the card.
 There's a `value` and `suit` parameter, and then there's a `code` parameter with shorthand should we need it.